aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-1/_index.md

 ### **Added OnBeforeColumnFilter Event for GridWeb**
-Aspose.Cells.GridWeb for .NET 8.7.1 has exposed the OnBeforeColumnFilter event which serves as callback to the filtering mechanism done through the GridWeb UI.
-As the name suggests, the event is triggered before the column filtering is applied and can be used to get the filtering information such as column index and value on which filter has to be applied.
+Aspose.Cells.GridWeb for .NET 8.7.1 has exposed the `OnBeforeColumnFilter` event which serves as a callback to the filtering mechanism performed through the GridWeb UI.
+As the name suggests, the event is triggered before the column filtering is applied and can be used to get the filtering information such as column index and the value on which the filter has to be applied.

-Simple usage scenario looks as follow.
+A simple usage scenario looks as follows.

 **C#**